songrise/My-study-record-2020/C++/course_work/1011Ass1/19079662d_RuixiangJIANG/Readme.txt

 3. [pro_ana_req.pdf]: Problem analysis and requirements document for the ordering system.

+4. [sys_design_doc.pdf]:  The system design document.
+It includes use case graph and storyboard analysis.

-4. [Readme.txt]: This file.
+5. [Readme.txt]: This file.
 Description of all files in this folder.